 It provides an easier way to track certain trade various opportunities based on RSI indicator.

-The app also provides an opportunity to club RSI strategy with other indicators, volume, and price patterns base strategies on EOD basis to develop more confirmed signals.
+The app also provides an opportunity to club relative strength index strategy with other indicators, volume, and price patterns base strategies on EOD basis to develop more confirmed signals.